jeswr/blog/raw-posts/research-topics.md

 - Normalised natural language (e.g. application of strict grammar rules and/or reduction to a concise and precise language.)
 - Building hybrid KG / VDB architectures and understanding the internal representation + mapping between the two views may go a long way in assisting with the creation of this intermediate representation.

+## Web-aware agents
+In [this paper](https://openaccess.city.ac.uk/id/eprint/34788/) we present a vision of how we can evolve from the current paradigm of Computer Using Agents (CUAs) towards Personal AI Agents reminiscent of the 2001 Semantic Web Vision Paper.
+In [the same paper](https://openaccess.city.ac.uk/id/eprint/34788/), we posit that a migration towards a Web of self-describing agents will only be possible should we make operator style agents Web-aware.
+What this enables is for Web Agents to more feasibly learn what the “action space” of a particular website is, and more efficiently affect operations.

 ## Bootstrapping Web Agents

 In [this paper](https://openaccess.city.ac.uk/id/eprint/34788/) we present a vision of how we can evolve from the current paradigm of Computer Using Agents (CUAs) towards Personal AI Agents reminiscent of the 2001 Semantic Web Vision Paper.